One of the most powerful features of SuperSaaS is the ability to combine multiple calendars to create complex scheduling scenarios. For instance:

 For resources marked as “occupied”, all constraints, opening hours, and other availability limitations are ignored.
 The time periods occupied by appointments on such a resource are the only thing affecting the availability of the service.

 The “Opening Hours” tab for each schedule, on the “Supervise” screen, has a section at the bottom that determines how the availability information is applied and a checkbox to allow the administrator to ignore all time constraints for the schedule.
 If you switch off a constraint there, it is also ignored in dependent services.

 All other settings on the schedule only apply to bookings made on that particular schedule.
-In particular, only one email confirmation and one email reminder is sent, as defined by the confirmation setting on the schedule where the user created the booking.
-Email settings for the dependent resources are ignored.
+For example, only one email reminder is sent, as defined by the confirmation setting on the schedule where the user created the booking.
 Also, only the price and payment settings apply to the schedule where the appointment was made.